Martin Heidegger: The Black Notebooks

-In 2014, Heidegger's Black Notebooks, written between 1931 and the early 1970s, were published.
-The notebooks contain several examples of anti-Semitic sentiments, which have led to reevaluation of Heidegger's relation to Nazism.
-An example of Heidegger using anti-Semitic language was his writing, "world Judaism is ungraspable everywhere and doesn't need to get involved in military action while continuing to unfurl its influence, whereas we are left to sacrifice the best blood of the best of our people".
-The term and notion of "world Judaism" was first promoted by the anti-Semitic text The Protocols of the Elders of Zion and later appeared in Hitler's infamous book Mein Kampf.
+In 2014, Heidegger's Black Notebooks were published.
+Written between 1931 and the early 1970s, the notebooks contain several examples of antisemitic sentiments, which led to a reevaluation of Heidegger's relation to Nazism.
+An example of Heidegger using antisemitic language was his writing, "world Judaism is ungraspable everywhere and doesn't need to get involved in military action while continuing to unfurl its influence, whereas we are left to sacrifice the best blood of the best of our people".
+The concept of "world Judaism" was first promoted by the antisemitic text The Protocols of the Elders of Zion and later appeared in Hitler's Mein Kampf.
 In another instance, Heidegger wrote "by living according to the principle of race [Jews] had themselves promoted the very reasoning by which they were now being attacked and so they had no right to complain when it was being used against them by the Germans promoting their own racial purity".
-However, there are also instances of Heidegger writing critically of biological racism and biological oppression.
+However, the notebooks also contain instances of Heidegger writing critically of biological racism and biological oppression.

 A notable entry in the notebooks are his writings about his mentor and former friend Edmund Husserl, specifically relating to Husserl's Jewish heritage.
 In 1939, only a year after Husserl's death, Heidegger wrote in his Black Notebooks: